 This prohibition symbol is easily recognisable and therefore effective at helping people who might struggle to read the text interpret the sign's meaning accurately.

-Examples include access signs such as “Do not enter”, machinery safety signs including "Do not touch", or legal health instructions like “No smoking”.
+Examples of prohibition signs include access signs such as “Do not enter”, machinery safety signs including "Do not touch", or legal health instructions like “No smoking”.

 They should be used in the workplace and area accessible to the general public to provide instruction and information on dangerous behaviour that should be stopped immediately and is not allowed.